mnkdog/QACoach/insights/trust-architecture-in-testing.md

 ## The Pull Request Parallel: Trust in Code Review Practices

 The relationship between trust and testing mirrors patterns in code review practices.
-High-trust teams naturally gravitate toward pair programming—real-time collaborative coding with continuous peer review and shared responsibility.
+High-trust teams naturally gravitate toward pair programming - real-time collaborative coding with continuous peer review and shared responsibility.
 This provides superior quality outcomes when team members trust each other's technical judgment and feel safe providing immediate feedback.

 Lower-trust environments implement formal pull request processes with designated reviewers, written feedback, and documented approval.
 This creates necessary oversight when teams haven't established confidence in each other's capabilities or when external accountability is required.

-Neither approach is universally superior—they serve different trust contexts and organisational needs.
+Neither approach is universally superior - they serve different trust contexts and organisational needs.

 ## Building Trust Without Compromising Quality